 Oral consumption of CBD

 CBD capsules, edibles, or beverages are consumed by the mouth and reach the bloodstream through the digestive system.
-Our digestive and metabolic processes break down many CBD compounds, and take a long time.
+Our digestive and metabolic processes break down many CBD compounds and it takes longer for CBD to become effective through the gastro/digestive system.
 So when we take CBD by mouth, it takes longer to reach the blood stream and take effect.
 Studies show that oral CBD requires 30-180 minutes to take effect, and only 4-20% of the CBD we consume actually reaches the bloodstream.

 Sublingual use of CBD